Chinese tech giant Baidu tests Metaverse waters with new app - ExBulletin

 Chinese tech giant Baidu tests Metaverse waters with new app

-Baidu has joined brands such as Nike and Ferrari to experiment with Metaverse projects.

-Chinese tech giant Baidu is taking the first step into the Metaverse industry with the launch of a virtual reality app on Monday, testing waters that many consider to be the next step in the evolution of the Internet.
+Chinese tech giant Baidu took the first step into the Metaverse industry on Monday, December 28, launching a virtual reality app to test water bodies that many consider to be the next step in the evolution of the Internet.
+I’m trying.

-The Beijing-based company is rushing to experiment with virtual products, joining brands such as Nike and Ferrari, with the prediction that Metaverse may one day overtake and replace today’s web.
+The Beijing-based company will join brands such as Nike and Ferrari, fashion and make-up brands, experimenting with virtual products against the expectation that the Metaverse (digital reproduction of the real world) may one day overtake.
+I’m in a hurry.
+Replace today’s web.

 However, the platform is still in its infancy, and Baidu’s vice president Ma Jie told reporters at a previous event that a full launch could take up to six years.